PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/README.md

-# Bring Out Submenu of Power Off Button
+# Bring Out the Submenu of the Power Off Button

 ## Readme for gnome-shell v45 and v46

-### extension v55 Sun Jun 16th 2024
+### extension v56 Sun Jun 16th 2024

-1. Removed bindings with the system dconf settings such as disable-lock-screen, disable-user-switching, disable-logout.
+1. Removed bindings with the system dconf settings such as disable-lock-screen, disable-user-switching, and disable-logout.
 2. So that all buttons will stick to extension settings.
 3. Added modal to inform user, if any key is locked.